Football Transfer Net Spend Winners And Losers

 With a net loss of £117m, Stoke City found themselves not only top in the Championship table but also with an 18th place finish overall when it comes to net loss.
 With £229m spent during this time, only £112m was recouped.

-The only two that are still running at a loss and have not been in the Premier League are the pair of Millwall and Plymouth.
-The South London outfit have a deficit of £12.4m, Wayne Rooney's Pilgrims nearly at financial parity with a loss of £431,600.
+The only club that is still running at a loss and have not been in the Premier League is Millwall.
+The South London outfit have a deficit of £4.4m but in Championship terms this must be considered as relatively good business overall.

 However, it is not all doom and gloom when looking at the Championship and although Swansea are struggling towards the foot of the current table, they are the top of the class when it comes to overall net spend.

-The Liberty Stadium outfit have made a profit of £93m in the past 11 and a half seasons – nearly £47m more than the team that is the second in the standings.
+The Liberty Stadium outfit have made a profit of £89m in the past 12 seasons– nearly £45m more than the team that is the second in the standings.
 A position that is afforded to Blackburn after they avoided relegation to League One at the end of the 2023/24 season.

 Even though the books have been balanced at Ewood Park, one wonders if this has been their undoing.
 There has been a sense of death by a thousand cuts in Lancashire and had their owners decided to splash the cash, they may still be operating in the Premier League.